Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Introduction

 \section{Introduction}

-Unsupervised constituency parsing is a syntactic task of organizing phrases of a sentence into a tree-shaped and unlabelled constituent structure without relying on any linguistic annotations \citep{klein-manning-2002-generative}.
-The constituent structure is a fundamental tool in analyzing sentence semantics (i.e., the meaning) \citep{Carnie_2007, Steedman_2000} and can significantly improve performance for downstream Natural Language Processing systems, such as natural language inference \citep{he-etal-2020-enhancing}, machine translation \citep{xie-xing-2017-constituent} and semantic role labeling \citep{chen-etal-2022-modeling}.
-Each constituent in the structure corresponds to a meaningful substring in the sentence, which guides us to progressively construct the sentence semantics.
-Figure~\ref{fig:substring-semantics} illustrates the progressive semantic construction of the sentence ``John has been working on a theory until late night''.
-This example demonstrates that \emph{constituent substrings in the sentence carry significant semantic information}, illustrating an alignment between syntax and semantics.
+Unsupervised constituency parsing is a syntactic task of organizing phrases of a sentence into a tree-shaped constituent structure without relying on linguistic annotations \citep{klein-manning-2002-generative}.
+The constituent structure is a fundamental tool in analyzing sentence semantics (i.e., the meaning) \citep{Carnie_2007, Steedman_2000}.
+It can significantly improve performance for downstream Natural Language Processing systems, such as natural language inference \citep{he-etal-2020-enhancing}, machine translation \citep{xie-xing-2017-constituent} and semantic role labeling \citep{chen-etal-2022-modeling} systems.
+It guides the progressive construction of the sentence semantics, as illustrated in Figure~\ref{fig:substring-semantics}.
+Each constituent in the structure corresponds to a meaningful substring, forming partial representations of the sentence semantics.
+One can easily recover the full sentence semantics by gradually constructing the semantic representation of those constituent substrings.
+Following the observation, we hypothesize that \emph{constituent substrings in the sentence carry significant semantic information}.

-Maximizing sentence log-likelihood has traditionally been the primary training objective for unsupervised constituency parsers \citep{eisner-2016-inside, kim-etal-2019-compound}.
-However, Log-Likelihood (LL), the objective function, does not explicitly factor in the syntax-semantics alignment.
-This leads to a poor correlation between the LL value and the parsing accuracy, which we will discuss further in Section~\ref{sec:seminfo-corr}.
-As pointed out in previous research, training a Probabilistic Context-Free Grammar (PCFG) parser that outperforms trivial baselines with the LL maximization objective is challenging \citep{Carroll1992TwoEO, kim-etal-2019-compound}.
+Maximizing sentence log-likelihood has traditionally been the primary training objective for training unsupervised constituency parsers \citep{eisner-2016-inside, kim-etal-2019-compound}.
+However, the Log-Likelihood (LL) function does not explicitly factor in the syntax-semantics alignment.
+This leads to a poor correlation between the LL value and the parsing accuracy.
+We will further discuss this poor correlation in Section~\ref{sec:seminfo-corr}.
+As pointed out in previous research, it is challenging to train a Probabilistic Context-Free Grammar (PCFG) parser that outperforms trivial baselines with the LL maximization objective \citep{Carroll1992TwoEO, kim-etal-2019-compound}.
 Successful training commonly involves altering the LL maximization objective, such as imposing sparsity constraints \citep{NIPS2008_f11bec14,johnson-etal-2007-bayesian} or heuristically estimating the LL value \citep{spitkovsky-etal-2010-viterbi}.
-Evidence suggests that the LL function might not provide robust information to distinguish between constituents and non-constituents, rendering LL an insufficient objective function for unsupervised parsing.
+Theses evidence suggests that the LL function might not provide robust information to distinguish between constituents and non-constituents, rendering LL an insufficient objective function for unsupervised parsing.